rlee80/WALL-ECO/README.md

 # WALL-Eco
-<p>A smart trash can that is aimed to prevent contamination and promote environmental awareness and sustainability.
+<p>A smart garbage can that is aimed to prevent contamination and promote environmental awareness and sustainability.
 Designed from the ground-up for user convenience, education, and usage in public spaces.</p>

 <p>Demo Video: https://vimeo.com/345117548</p>